step-security/github-actions-goat/CryptographicallyVerify.md

 ### Codecov breach
 In early 2021, secrets were exfiltrated from thousands of build servers, when a popular component used in build pipelines by enterprises, startups, and open source projects - Codecov bash uploader - was modified by adversaries.
 None of the victims detected that secrets were being exfiltrated to two IP addresses from their build servers for 2 months.

-This attack was carried out by gaining unauthorized access to the bash uploaders and modifying them regularly to exfiltrate secrets.
+This attack was carried out by gaining unauthorized access to the bash uploaders and modifying them to exfiltrate secrets.
 Codecov later informed that if the users had conducted a checksum comparison before using the Bash Uploaders as part of their CI processes, this issue may not have impacted them.

 ## How does StepSecurity mitigate this threat?
 StepSecurity verifies the checksums of the tools that are run as a part of the CI/CD pipelines.
 If the checksum is not verified, StepSecurity informs the user about the failed verification.